Cape Verde holidays on a budget: the 2026 cost guide

 Cape Verde’s accommodation market is dominated by all-inclusive resorts in Sal and Boa Vista, but there are cheaper options if you look beyond the main hotel strips.

-• Morabeza Hotel, Sal.
-A family-run hotel on Santa Maria beach with a pool and direct beach access.
-One of the most consistently well-reviewed hotels on the island — it has regulars who return year after year.
-At £80–130/night (room-only) it is the most obvious mid-range choice in Sal, and the staff-to-guest ratio gives it a service quality above its price bracket.
+Mid-range: Morabeza Hotel, Sal is a family-run hotel on Santa Maria beach with a pool and direct beach access.
+One of the most consistently well-reviewed hotels on the island, with regulars who return year after year.
+At £80-130 per night (room-only) it is the most obvious mid-range choice in Sal.

-• Meliá Tortuga Beach, Sal.
-A five-star all-inclusive on one of Sal’s best beaches.
+High end: Meliá Tortuga Beach, Sal is a five-star all-inclusive on one of Sal’s best beaches.
 All food, drinks and most activities are included.
-The effective cost per day — when you account for meals and drinks — is around £150–200pp/night in shoulder season, which compares favourably with a non-inclusive mid-range hotel once you add food costs.
-The all-inclusive model in Cape Verde works better than in most destinations because the island’s independent eating options are limited outside Santa Maria.
+The effective cost per day, accounting for meals and drinks, is around £150-200pp per night in shoulder season, which compares favourably with a non-inclusive mid-range hotel once you add food costs.

 Best months to visit Cape Verde on a budget